OrdnanceSurvey/os-data-hub-tutorials/web-development/scroll-story/docs/index.md

 ### The `chapters`

-Just as in a book, the story is divided into chapters - represented as an array of objects.
-Eact `chapter` object has the following properties:
+Just as in a book, the story is divided into chapters.
+Here, the story is represented as an  array of `chapter` objects.
+Each `chapter` object has the following properties:

 | Key              | Value                                                                                                                  |
 | ---------------- | ---------------------------------------------------------------------------------------------------------------------- |